Multiple AGV's

 AGV safety - ISO 3691-4 scheme

 ISO 3691-4 standard has been expanded with the introduction of EN 1175:2020, which focuses on the specific electrical aspects and automated functions of both AGV/AMR and manned industrial vehicles.
-These standards are not mandatory, but rather provide guidelines and standards for achieving acceptable residual risk on an automatic guided vehicle and implementing an overall safety system, including elements of design, operation, and maintenance of mobile platforms.
 However, it should be noted that due to the integration of AGVs and AMRs into existing systems, compliance with a single C-Type standard may not fully meet the Essential Health and Safety Requirements (EHSR) of the Machinery Directive.
-For this reason, 43 A and B-Type standards are referenced as supporting documents to ensure full conformity.
+For this reason, some forty A and B-Type standards are referenced as supporting documents to ensure full conformity.

-In the next blog post, we will delve into the best practices that organizations can implement to enhance AGV safety beyond regulatory compliance.
+In the next blog post, we will delve into the best practices that organizations can implement to enhance AGV safety.

 As a company, how can you assess how to sensibly deploy AGVs or AMRs, and what are the steps involved in such a process?
 Contact us!